NotSooShariff/credit-fraud-detection-api/README.md

    ngrok http 5000
    ```

-   Use the URL under "Forwarding" in ngrok to make API calls.
+   Use the URL under "Forwarding" in Ngrok to make API calls.

 ## 🧠 Machine Learning Model Explanation